MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender-endpoint/mde-plan1-getting-started.md

 :::image type="content" source="../../media/mde-p1/incidents-list.png" alt-text="Incidents list":::

-Select an incident to view details about it, such as what alerts were triggered, how many devices and users were affected, and other details.
+Select an incident to view details about the incident.
+Details include what alerts were triggered, how many devices and users were affected, and other details.
 The following image shows an example of incident details.

 :::image type="content" source="../../media/mde-p1/single-incident-view.png" alt-text="Incident details":::